hglovacki/OSUgroupProject23/README.md

 ## Rock Paper Scissors

-*Use tools to colllaborate.*
+*Use tools to colllaborate*

-*Filename: Group23.zip, there should be only 1 submit"*
+*Filename: Group23.zip, there should be only 1 submit*

 *NO LATE SUBMISSION!!*